“In the end only 3 things matter, how deeply you’ve loved, how gently you’ve lived and graciously you let go of the things just not meant for you.”

 I express this through practicing what I preach and sharing as I teach on this amazing journey called YOGA.

-Lauren is a Yoga, Meditation and art teacher with over eight years of experience worldwide.
-She’s a Deeksha practitioner and has studied various forms of Meditation including Mindfullness, Chakra and Vedic meditation.
-Lauren’s dharma is to teach through the mediums of art and yoga (eight limbed path) to awaken and connect students to their innate creative intelligence.
-Lauren founded and owns ‘NamARTste’ which explores the transformative power of creativity through the boundaries between art and yoga.
+Lauren Howard-Tripp is a Yoga, Meditation and art teacher with over a decade of experience worldwide.
+She did her initial Yoga training with Les Leventhal in 2015.
+She is a Deeksha practitioner and has studied various forms of Meditation including Mindfulness, Chakra and Vedic meditation.
+Lauren is owner and founder of namARTste – exploring conscious creativity through art and yoga.

 Josh has garnered quite a following in Melbourne where he is known for his energetic, transformative and inspiring classes.
 Deeply respectful of the origins of yoga and acutely aware of modern day needs, Josh brings everyday balance and flow to his teachings.